Nokian Tyres: History

 Early corporate predecessors of Nokian Tyres are the Nokia Aktiebolag (Nokia Company) and Suomen Kumitehdas Oy (Finnish Rubber Works Ltd.).
 In 1865, mining engineer Fredrik Idestam established a groundwood pulp mill on the banks of the Tammerkoski rapids in the town of Tampere, in southwestern Finland.
 In 1868, Idestam built a second mill near the town of Nokia, 15 km west of Tampere by the Nokianvirta River, which had better resources for hydroelectric production.
 In 1871, with the help of his close friend, the statesman Leo Mechelin, Idestam renamed and transformed his mills into a share company, founding the Nokia Company.

 Suomen Gummitehdas Oy was founded in 1898 and began manufacturing bicycle tyres in 1925 and car tyres in 1932.
 The Hakkapeliitta tyre name was introduced in 1936, and some tyres sold under the Nokian tyre name still use the Hakkapeliitta brand name.
 Hakkapeliitta is a (Finnish) historical term used for a Finnish light cavalryman in the service of King Gustavus Adolphus of Sweden during the Thirty Years' War (1618–48).
 In 1967, Suomen Kumitehdas Oy (originally called Suomen Gummitehdas Oy, Finnish Rubber Works in English) merged with Kaapelitehdas (The Cable Company) and the forest and power industry company Nokia Aktiebolag to create Nokia Corporation.

-Nokian Tyres (which had manufactured tyres under the Nokia brand; Nokian is the genitive) was split from the Nokia Corporation when Nokian Tyres Limited was created in 1988 as a joint venture company.
-Nokian Tyres PLC shares were floated on the Helsinki Stock Exchange (OMX Helsinki) in 1995.
+Nokia Corporation's tyre division (which had manufactured tyres under the Nokia brand; Nokian is the genitive) was split from the Nokia Corporation when Nokia Tyres Limited was created in 1988 as a joint venture company with SP Tyres UK Limited/Dunlop, the British subsidiary of Japanese tyre company Sumitomo Rubber Industries.
+Nokian Tyres PLC shares were floated on the Helsinki Stock Exchange (OMX Helsinki) in 1995, and was renamed Nokian as a result.
 Nokia, which became the largest mobile telephone manufacturer in 1998, ended its ownership interest in Nokian Tyres in 2003, selling its holding of 2 million shares to Bridgestone Europe NV/SA, a subsidiary of the Japanese tyre manufacturer Bridgestone, for U.S. $73.2 million.
 This made Bridgestone the largest shareholder, with an 18.9% stake, later diluted to 16.8%.
 Bridgestone announced that Nokian Tyres would be operated independently, but it would consider complementing the company's product development, testing, and distribution.